SanLuisObispoMom.com

 During the month of May, you'll see hundreds and hundreds of female elephant seals with their pups but no males.
 The Pinterest image directly below (Photograph by SanLuisObispoMom.com) was taken during May.

-The video clip below was recorded in July.
-There were less elephant seals but you can still see dozens of them during this time.
 During mating season, you'll see the big male ones too.
 The males are significantly bigger than the female elephant seals.

 In : Hearst Castle